Last updated on February 24th, 2025 at 10:49 am

 Best Uzbekistan Attractions: Bukhara

-Bukhara is another must-visit place when in Uzbekistan.
+Bukhara is another must-visit in Uzbekistan.
 The city was an important stop on the ancient Silk Road.
 From Khiva to Bukhara by train takes 8 hours.
 Again try and book your tickets as soon as possible.

 The Ark: An Ancient fortress and royal city complex offering panoramic views of Bukhara.